 Developing good written policies and implementing well-thought-out procedures about sexual harassment is the best way to protect a YouthBuild program against it.
 Every program needs to develop a written policy that makes it clear what behaviors will not be tolerated.
 When an employee or student feels that sexual harassment has occurred, the employee needs clear procedures to follow and trained individuals available who can give confidential advice about sexual harassment.
 A well-drafted policy can be incorporated into personnel manuals and student contracts, and should be displayed in some highly visible public place.
-During orientations, students and staff should be notified about the consequences of sexual harassment.
+During orientations, students and staff should be notified about the consequences of sexual harassment and the process to follow if someone feels she is a victim of sexual harassment.
 All staff and students need to be instructed about how to file a sexual harassment complaint.